Anindya-tnt/access_control/README.md

    - I have used sqlite3.
 Please install relevant packages in your env.
      Should be easy to download and install relevant packages.

-   - Admin user is added.
-Password is admin123
+   - Admin user is added. email_id: admin@accesscontrol.com, password: admin123

    - Resources are added.
 CPU and MEMORY are the ones which are in db.
 Feel free to add more.
      Install sqlitebrowser for easier db related handling.